heather7532/DirectoryService/ServiceRegistry.md

 There will be a website to view, register new services, update information, and delete services.
 Users will also be able to leave reviews of services that will be used to rate the service.
 The website will be a React app that will use the registry API to interact with the registry.

-### Service Startup
+### Service Instance Startup
-When a service starts, it must update the registry.
+When a service instance starts, it must update the registry.
-The registry will start monitoring the service periodically checking health.
+The registry will start monitoring the service instance(s) periodically checking health.
-If a service is unhealthy, it will be marked as down in the registry.
+If a service instance is unhealthy, it will be marked as down in the registry.
-It is up to the service owner to manage the environment the service is executing in.
-The registry will only monitor the service using the health check API.
+It is up to the service owner to manage the environment the service instance is executing in.
+The registry will only monitor the service instance using the health check API.

 ### Client